kiminh/qlib/docs/component/estimator.rst

 - `module_path`
     The module location, str type, absolute url is also supported, and absolute path is also supported, indicates the location of the policy class implementation.

+- `args`
+    Parameters used for ``Trainer`` initialization.

     - `topk`
         A threshold for buying rank, integer type, determines the threshold for the topk-margin strategy buy rank.
 The default value is 30.

     - `margin`
         The sell buffer threshold, integer type, determines the buffer threshold, those who are outside the margin will be sold.
 The default value is 350.

-For Custom Strategy
+Custom Strategy
 ^^^^^^^^^^^^^^^^^^^

 Qlib support custom strategy, but it must be a subclass of the `qlib.contrib.strategy.strategy.BaseStrategy`, the config for custom strategy may be as following,